Reference materials

 Technical documents on dynamic agroforestry

-Link to a description of dynamic agroforestry.
+Link to a presentation on dynamic agroforestry.

 Dynamic agroforestry (DAF) is a regenerative agricultural approach